 The biblical foundation for the prophetic scribe is rooted in Matthew 13:52 (ESV): "And he said to them, 'Therefore every scribe who has been trained for the kingdom of heaven is like a master of a house, who brings out of his treasure what is new and what is old.'"
 In Matthew 23:34 (ESV), Jesus declares, "Therefore I send you prophets and wise men and scribes," highlighting the important role of scribes in God’s work.
 Ezekiel 9:2 describes a man clothed in linen, carrying a writing kit, tasked with marking the foreheads of those who mourn over Jerusalem's abominations, ensuring their protection during judgment.
 The Book of Ezra emphasizes the restoration of His Word through scribes, and Judges 5:14 (ESV) refers to those who lead with heart and courage: "From Ephraim their root they marched down into the valley."
 A person with a Scribal Anointing® operates in the gifts of administration, instruction, and creativity - either in one, several, or all of these areas if called to the office of a prophetic scribe.

-Let us scribe what the Lord speaks.
+Let us take our place as the Lord leads.

 I added the term "pastoral" to "prophetic scribe" because my calling as a scribe is not only prophetic - delivering God’s messages with divine insight - but also pastoral.
 It reflects my heart for guiding, teaching, and nurturing others spiritually through my writing, coaching, and creative ministry.
 My role as a scribe is not just about revelation but also about discipleship and shepherding others in their faith journey.

 Through blogs, devotionals, books, printables, and art, I aim to inspire, encourage, and equip others.
 My creations are expressions of God's insights, touching on healing, joy, and the beauty of walking closely with Him.
-May Janet's Scribal Corner encourage you to seek God's heart and grow in faith, one inspired word at a time.
+May Janetta's Scribal Corner encourage you to seek God's heart and grow in faith, one inspired word at a time.

 Thank you for visiting – I hope you find encouragement, inspiration, and something that speaks to your heart.